adorsys/keycloak-config-cli/README.md

 ### import.remove-default-role-from-user

 Keycloak 13 attach a default role named `default-role-$REALM` that contains some defaults from any user.
 Previously keycloak-config-cli remove that default role, if the role not defined inside the import json.
-The flag prevents keycloak-config-cli from exclude `default-roles-$REALM` from removal logic.
-This results that it's not longer possible to explicit remove the role from a user, if `import.remove-default-role-from-user` set to `true`.
+The default setting of this flag prevents keycloak-config-cli from removing `default-roles-$REALM`, even if its not defined in the import json.
+To make keycloak-config-cli able to remove the `default-role-$REALM`, `import.remove-default-role-from-user` must be set to true.
+In conclusion, you have to add the `default-role-$REALM` to the realm import on certian users, if you want not remove the `default-role-$REALM`.

 ## Spring boot options